-- Habsburg emperor and one of the longest-serving monarchs in history
+- One of the longest-serving monarchs in history

 - Married to the iconic Sisi (Empress Elisabeth)

-- Famous inhabitant of the Schönbrunn and Hofburg palaces
+- Famous inhabitant at Schönbrunn palace and the Hofburg

-- Fan of various traditional Viennese dishes still eaten today
+- Fan of traditional Viennese dishes still eaten today

 Who was Franz Joseph?

 Inevitably, plenty happened during Franz Joseph’s reign.
-For example, he only came to power because his uncle abdicated in the wake of the 1848 revolutions that affected much of Europe.
-And he died in 1916 with his realm embroiled in World War I.
+For example, he only came to power because his childless uncle (Emperor Ferdinand I) abdicated in his favour in the wake of the 1848 revolutions that affected much of Europe.
+And, of course, he died with his realm embroiled in World War I.

-NB: Franz Joseph’s nephew and successor, Karl I, failed to enjoy quite the same longevity; the end of WWI also saw the demise of the Habsburg monarchy and the creation of a republic.
+Incidentally, Franz Joseph’s nephew and successor (Karl I) failed to enjoy quite the same longevity; the end of WWI in 1918 also saw the demise of the Habsburg monarchy and the creation of a republic.

 Why is Franz Joseph important?